Where Is Natural Organic Reduction Legal And Available?

 Cremation relies on fossil fuels, producing high levels of carbon dioxide.
 The average cremation is estimated to create 535 lbs of CO2, which is equal to a car journey of 609 miles.

-By contrast, our soil transformation process is carbon neutral, using only renewable electric sources of energy.
+By contrast, our soil transformation process is highly sustainable, using only renewable electric sources of energy.

 Natural organic reduction’s other benefits include the conceptual appeal of a process that represents a return to nature, and the beauty of the possible memorialization methods.
 The process is the choice for nature-lovers and conservationists.